XDR provides cross-layered threat detection and response.

 Learn more about the security layers that can feed into XDR.

-When it comes to detection and response, SOC analysts are faced with the daunting responsibility of quickly identifying critical threats to limit the risk and damage to the organisation, and yet they must do so amid less than ideal circumstances.
+When it comes to detection and response, SOC analysts are faced with the daunting responsibility of quickly identifying critical threats to limit the risk and damage to the organization, and yet they must do so amid less than ideal circumstances.

 It is no surprise that IT and security teams are often overwhelmed with alerts getting triggered by different solutions.
 A company with an average of 1000 employees can see a peak of up to 22,000 events per second enter their SIEM.
 That’s almost 2 million events in a day.
-Confronted with an abundant volume of alerts with little means to correlate and prioritise them, even the most skilled analysts struggle to quickly or effectively weed through the noise to find the critical events.
-XDR can automatically tie together a series of lower-confidence activities into a higher-confidence event, surfacing fewer, prioritised alerts for action.
+Confronted with an abundant volume of alerts with little means to correlate and prioritize them, even the most skilled analysts struggle to quickly or effectively weed through the noise to find the critical events.
+XDR can automatically tie together a series of lower-confidence activities into a higher-confidence event, surfacing fewer, prioritized alerts for action.

 While many security products provide visibility into alerts and activity, each product offers a specific perspective and collects/provides data as relevant and useful for that function.
 Integration between security products can enable data exchange and consolidation, but the value is often limited by the type and depth of the data collected and the level of correlated analysis possible.
 This means there are gaps in what you can see and do.
 XDR, by contrast, collects and provides access to a full data lake of activity data (detections, telemetry, metadata, netflow, etc.) across individual security tools.
 Applying sophisticated analytics and threat intelligence, XDR supplies the full context needed for an attack-centric view of an entire chain of events across security layers.